8gudbits/KeeConsole/README.md

 # KeeConsole - Personal Password Manager

-Introducing KeeConsole – my brainchild, the TechWhizKid's personal password manager project!
+Introducing KeeConsole – my brainchild, the 8gudbits's personal password manager project!
 This creation is like a recipe that combines Batch files, PowerShell scripts, Python wizardry, and even a touch of C++ console sorcery (I swear, no magical creatures were harmed in the process).
 What's the result?
 A user-friendly, interactive interface that'll make managing passwords as enjoyable as a tickle fight with a friendly robot.

 Now, picture this: My buddy [ConsolePassX](https://github.com/MagenusSkyler/ConsolePassX) threw down the gauntlet with his creation, ConsolePassX.
 Challenge accepted!
 KeeConsole emerged from the coding cauldron, aiming to be the coolest password manager in town – funky yet functional, like a disco ball with a hidden safe inside.